Tavroswyn/StealthChangerDocs/docs/hardware/cable_management.md

 ---

 ## Umbilical Cables
 An umbilical cable is required for each toolhead.
-They typically route from a [distribution board](../electronics/distro_boards.md) to a [toolhead board](../electronics/th_boards.md).
+It consists of a PTFE tube that feeds the filament to the toolhead's extruder, and an electrical wire that transfers power and data from the [distribution board](../electronics/distro_boards.md) to a [toolhead board](../electronics/th_boards.md).
 On a StealthChanger, keeping the tool's umbilical in a controlled state is extremely important.
 If a tool's umbilical were to obstruct any of the other tools, it could result in a crash and cause a print failure.

 To help the umbilical move in a controlled fashion, we employ the use of a flat spring steel or piano wire.
 This addition gives the umbilical a controlled arc and helps it return to its resting position safely.